gregoire-marie/marl-swarm-evasion/README.md

   - At RL edges (actions/observations), values are plain numpy float arrays.
 Convert with .to_value(...) at boundaries.

 - Actions
-  - 3D delta-v vectors (ECI) in km/s.
-Magnitudes are clipped by env_config["max_delta_v_kms"].
+  - 3D delta-v vectors in the Earth-Centered Inertial (ECI) frame (km/s).
+  - Magnitudes are clipped by `env_config["max_delta_v_kms"]`.

 - Observations
-  - Flat float vectors containing Keplerian elements and derived scalars (e.g., remaining Δv, pairwise distances in km).
+  - Flat float vectors containing Keplerian elements and derived scalars (e.g., remaining Δv, pairwise distances).
-  - Values are normalized to [-1, 1] or [0, 1] for training stability (e.g., semi-major axis is centered around 7000km, angles are scaled by $\pi$).
+  - Normalization:
+    - Semi-major axis: Centered around 7000 km, scaled by 1000 km.
+    - Eccentricity: Already in [0, 1].
+    - Angles (i, RAAN, argp, M): Normalized to [-1, 1] (wrapped to $[-\pi, \pi]$ then divided by $\pi$).
+    - Remaining Δv: Normalized by the initial fuel budget.
+    - Distances: Scaled by 1000 km.

 - Distances
   - Pairwise ECI distances and similar quantities are expressed in kilometers (km).